Five Places To See Between Dublin And Galway

 Situated on the shores of Lough Ennell just outside of Mullingar, Belvedere House and Gardens is a fully restored Georgian villa and during the spring and summer months, the walled gardens themselves are worth the visit.
 There is quite the story of the “Wicked Earl” and a tale of jealousy with one result being the building of the Jealous Wall to hide the view of a brother’s much larger house, along with many other follies constructed around the grounds.
 An entire day could be spent here, although a few hours visiting the house and gardens makes a great stop along the way between Dublin and Galway.

-The Hill of Uisneach is not on many visitor’s lists, although it should be.
-Unlike the Hill of Tara, where the high kings of Ireland are said to have been crowned, Uisneach was the royal residence and there remain today the faint remnants of a road which once connected Uisneach and Tara.
-Uisneach is considered the sacred center of Ireland and has a vast number of solar and lunar alignments with other sacred places throughout Ireland, including the royal sites of the four provinces.
-It was here at Uisneach that Ireland got her modern name of Éire after the Tuatha Dé Danann goddess, Ériu, as told in the “Lebor Gabála Érenn’” or “Book of Invasions.”
-The site is on private land and during the season, offers daily ours.
+The Hill of Uisneach, not previously on many visitor’s lists is becoming more popular each year.
+Unlike the Hill of Tara, where the high kings of Ireland are said to have been crowned, Uisneach was the royal residence and there remain today the faint remnants of a road which once connected Uisneach and Tara, as well as ancient roadways leading to other royal and sacred sites throughout Ireland.
+Uisneach has long been considered the sacred center of Ireland and has a vast number of solar and lunar alignments with other sacred places throughout Ireland, including the royal sites of the four provinces.
+It was here at Uisneach that Ireland got her modern name of Éire after the Tuatha Dé Danann goddess, Ériu, as is told in the “Lebor Gabála Érenn’” or “Book of Invasions.”
+The site is on private land and during the season, offers daily tours.
 Private ours can be arranged in advance any time of year.
-If visiting during the first week of May, Uisneach is a must-see as the ancient festival of Bealtaine is celebrated on the hill attracting over 2000 participants.
+If visiting during the first week of May, Uisneach is a must-see as the ancient fire festival of Bealtaine is celebrated on the hill attracting over 2000 participants with food, music, crafts, workshops, well-being, and children's activities.

 Just south of Athlone, you will find Clonmacnoise, a 6th century, early Christian site founded by St. Ciarán.
 The site is quite popular and has the largest collection of early Christian grave slabs in western Europe, as well as the ruins of a cathedral, several churches, round towers and high crosses.